tfausak/tfausak.github.io/_posts/2012-05-31-better-social-widget-lazy-loading.md

 Waiting to load the widget until the user hovers over it requires some additional markup.
-The widget needs a placeholder, which will be used until the user hovers (and for clients with JavaScript disabled).
+The widget needs a placeholder, which will be used until the user hovers, and for clients with JavaScript disabled.
 Both the widget and the placeholder need to be wrapped in a container.

     <div class="social-widget google-widget">